klikaba/klika-os/readme.md

 # KlikaOS

-KlikaOS is a hobbyist and educational operating system writen in C (and some small parts are written in assembly).
+KlikaOS is a hobbyist and educational operating system written in C (and some small parts are written in assembly).

 ## Features